ZetaVII/Task-Manager-App/Specification.md

 * User has completed tasks.

 ### Triggers
-User clicks “view completed tasks” button.
+User checks the checkbox to mark task as complete and clicks "Save" button.

 ### Primary Sequence
+1. User checks checkbox to mark task as complete.
-1. User clicks “view completed tasks” button.
+2. User clicks the "Save" button.
-2. Check if task is incomplete.
+3. Checks if task is complete.
+4. Adds task to completed task list.
-3. App shows “completed tasks”.
+5. App shows “completed tasks”.

 ### Primary Postconditions
 * Completed tasks are shown.

 ### Alternate Sequences
-1. User clicks “view completed tasks” button.
+1. User clicks on "Save button".
-2. If no completed tasks, then app shows error “no completed tasks”.
+2. If no completed tasks, then app displays nothing in "completed tasks".

 ### Alternate Postconditions
-* App shows “no completed tasks”.
+* App shows no completed tasks.

 ### Non-functional Requirements
  *  System prompt messages are presented with a font size between 20 and 24.